expo/expo/docs/pages/guides/monorepos.md

 <Collapsible summary="3.
 Why do we need to disable the hierarchical lookup?">

 This option is important for certain edge cases, such as a monorepo that includes multiple versions of the `react` package.
-Let's say you have the following monorepo:
+For example, let's say you have the following monorepo:

 1. **apps/marketing** - A simple Next.js website to attract new users. (uses `react@17.x.x`)
 2. **apps/mobile** - Your awesome Expo app. (uses `react@18.x.x`)